In most relationships, women have more power than men.

-This article explains exactly how women control men, and what men can do to break free of that control.
+In this article, you will learn exactly how women control men, and what you can do to break free of that control.

 How Women Domesticate Men

 In most relationships, it’s women who are the leaders.